paulmorio/usualsuspects/README.md

 # usualsuspects
-Some personal tools I have made for making visualisations and other figures that pop up in ML papers all the time.

-It is also primarily a testbed for practicing Python packaging as a minimal useful package that id updated regularly.
+The repo contains a small set of tools to create visualisations I constantly find inside of ML papers.
+It is also primarily a personal testbed for practicing software engineering practices and the whole PyPI/RTD/Github/CI ecosystem.

 If you find any of the tools useful please consider leaving a star on the repo or contributing!